 The most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas except for the small ‘V’ shaped white leakage areas near the edge of the stone.

 Firstly I look at each diamond in a parcel with an Ideal-Scope; I can check about 4 or 5 stones a minute.
 This usually results in a rejection of 60% to 90% of all supposedly well-cut diamonds.

 The idea behind the Ideal-scope was used to develop the ASET scope which I made under license for the American Gem Society.
 AGS use the ASET as the basis for their Princess and other ‘fancy shaped’ diamond cut grading system.
-OctoNus developed a software visualization program with Moscow State University incorporated Ideal-scope and ASET views into their DiamCalc software.
+OctoNus developed a software visualization program with Moscow State University that incorporated Ideal-scope and ASET views into their DiamCalc software.
 The diamond cutters we work with use this software in the planning of the cutting of larger Holloway diamonds.